branner-courses/Grossman_Programming_Languages/notes/grossman_programming_languages_things_learned.md

    * Comments are noted with `(* ... *)`.
    * "Semantics" includes type-checking and evaluation.
    * "static" vs. "dynamic" environments.
-   * ' Every value “evaluates to itself” in “zero steps”. '
+   * 'Every value “evaluates to itself” in “zero steps”.'
    * `()` has type `unit`.
    * "shadowing": re-binding an already bound variable
    * "binding" vs. "assignment"